Users and groups. Integration with LDAP/Active Directory

 Zone activation or deactivation.
 When a zone is deactivated, the users, who belong to this zone, will receive a notification that authorization is currently unavailable when they try to connect to your TrueConf Server.
 The users, who were connected previously, will be able to interact with the system up until the moment when the authorization token expires.

-Configurable verification methods.
-If you click on Kerberos SSO and AD FS, a configuration pop-up will be displayed.
-There are no settings for Login and password and NTLM (Single Sign-On) options; they can be simply activated with switchers on the right.
+Verification methods available for configuration.
+If you click on Kerberos SSO and AD FS, the settings pop-up will be displayed.
+There are no parameters for Login and password and NTLM (Single Sign-On) authentication options; they can be simply activated with switchers on the right.

 The configuration and work status of each method.